Razilator/TelegramBot-GoogleBard/README.md

 # TelegramBot-GoogleBard
 This is a simple bot that uses the Google Bard neural network as a response generator.
-Powered by the aiogram library in Pothong language.
+Powered by the aiogram library in Python language.
 ## Installing dependencies
 Create a virtual environment, install the required dependencies with `pip install -r requirements.txt`